joelbutcher/socialstream/README.md

 If you are unfamiliar with Laravel Socialite, it is strongly advised that you take a look at the [official documentation](https://laravel.com/docs/8.x/socialite).

+**Important**
+Socialstream, like Jetstream, should only be installed on NEW applications, installing Socialstream into an existing application will break your applications functionality.
+It is strongly advised against installing this package within an existing applications.

 ## Installation

 Getting started with Socialstream is a breeze.
 With a simple two-step process to get you on your way to creating the next big thing.
 Inspired by the simplicity of Jetstream's installation process, Socialstream follows the same 'installation':